 The art of Hollow Knight isn’t the same style as Cuphead, but it is hand-drawn.
 Hollow Knight’s characters often come to the game straight from hand-drawn sketches.
 This adds a lot of personality to the game and helps to build immersion in the world.

 Hollow Knight is one of the best games for fans of Cuphead.
-While it isn’t a complete match in gameplay, it’s a great experience and should appeal to fans.
+While it isn’t a complete match in gameplay, it’s a great experience and is worth checking out.

 3. Bendy and the Ink Machine